Archdeacon: History

 The term "archdeacon" appears for the first time in Optatus of Mileve's history of Donatism of about 370, in which he applies it to someone who lived at the beginning of that century.
 From the office of the diaconus episcopi, a deacon whom the bishop selected to administer the church's finances under the bishop's personal direction, the office of archdeacon gradually developed, as certain functions were reserved to him by law.
 These functions included not only financial administration but also the discipline of the clergy, and examination of candidates for priesthood.
 From the 8th century, there was in the West a further development of the authority of the archdeacon, who now enjoyed a jurisdiction independent of the bishop.

 Large dioceses had several archdeaconries, in each of which the archdeacon (usually by now a priest), had an authority comparable to that of the bishop.
 He was often appointed not by the bishop but by the cathedral chapter or the king.
 However, from the 13th century, efforts were made to limit their authority.
 This was effected in part by the institution of the new office of vicar general.
 In 1553, the Council of Trent removed entirely the independent powers of archdeacons.
 Those who had been in charge of different parts of the diocese gradually ceased to be appointed.
-Only the archdeacon associated with the cathedral chapter continued to exist as an empty title, with duties almost entirely limited to liturgical functions.
+Only the archdeacon associated with chapters continued to exist as an empty title, with duties almost entirely limited to liturgical functions.

-The title of archdeacon is still conferred on a canon of various cathedral chapters, and the word "archdeacon" has been defined in relation to the Latin Catholic Church as "a title of honour conferred only on a member of a cathedral chapter".
+The title of archdeacon is still conferred on a canon of various chapters, and the word "archdeacon" has been defined in relation to the Latin Catholic Church as "a title of honour conferred only on a member of a cathedral chapter".

 However, Eastern Catholic Churches still utilize archdeacons.